 Jägermeister Liqueur Review And Tasting Notes

-The good old Jägermeister is a German liqueur, a bitter industrially produced in huge quantities.
-It has nothing artisanal, but it has a great value that has made it one of the best-selling liqueurs in the world.
+The good old Jägermeister is a German liqueur, a bitter beverage that is industrially produced in huge quantities.
+It has nothing artisanal, but it has great value, which has made it one of the best-selling liqueurs in the world.

 It has a docile taste, is very sweet (too much for a true amaro), and is incredibly cheap.

-It has become trendy thanks to some cocktails such as the infamous Jägerbomb, a primitive drink to be made in a few simple steps.
+It has become trendy thanks to some cocktails, such as the infamous Jägerbomb, a primitive drink that can be made in a few simple steps.
 Basically, you put a glass of Amaro Jägermeister on top of a beer and then drop it inside.

 How is Amaro Jägermeister made?